top of page

 PGY2 Research: Pharmacy management on high-dose methotrexate regimens

-PGY1 Research: Comparison of clinical and cost effectiveness of IV acetaminophen vs other routes of acetaminophen
+PGY1 Research: IV acetaminophen use vs other routes of administration

 Value of University of Chicago Medicine Residency: Professional build-up and network connections, wonderful resources to start and expand the career